MarcusLkc/MangaScraper/README.md

 which is why GMAIL_USERNAME and GMAIL_PASSWORD should be set in the mangastream_crawler.py file or with environment variables.

 ## Have Fun and happy reading

+p.s.
+Might expand this small project into a larger webscraper that scrapes several websites depending on interest, stay tuned